Cloud Block Storage FAQ

 How is volume cloning different from volume snapshots?

-A volume clone is a usable copy of the source volume; it can be attached to a server and used immediately.
-A volume snapshot cannot be directly used as a volume; you must create a volume from the snapshot and then attach that volume to your server.
+A volume clone is a usable copy of the source volume, which you can attach to a server and use immediately.
+You cannot directly use a volume snapshot as a volume.
+Instead, you must create a volume from the snapshot and then attach that volume to your server.
 Snapshots are stored redundantly in Cloud Files.
 However, creating a volume from a snapshot is a slower process than creating a volume from a clone.
 If your application is time sensitive, consider using volume cloning.

 For instructions on volume cloning, see How to create a clone of a Cloud Block Storage volume.

 What can I do if I need to change volume types (SATA vs. SSD)?